Shakespeare in the Park festivals: Kansas City

 The Heart of America Shakespeare Festival was founded by Tony winning Broadway producer Marilyn Strauss in 1993 at the urging of Joe Papp with a production of The Tempest in Southmoreland Park.
 In 1998, they began to produce two productions per year, with a total of 23 production at the start of the 2011 season.

+Los Angeles

+The Independent Shakespeare Co., or Indie Shakes, has produced free summer Shakespeare in Los Angeles area parks since 2003.
+They performed at Barnsdall Art Park from 2003-2009, and have performed at Griffith Park since 2010.
+In addition, they perform indoors year-round.

 Louisville

 Kentucky Shakespeare Festival is a non-profit, professional theatre company in Louisville, Kentucky that produces and performs the works of William Shakespeare.
 The main productions offered are the annual summer series of plays presented free to the public at Central Park.
 This series, commonly called "Shakespeare in Central Park", sprung from an initial production in the park by The Carriage House Players in the summer of 1960.
 They also perform shows in other venues, as well as conduct educational programs related to acting and other theater-related skills.

 Miami

-The Florida Shakespeare Theater is the only Shakespeare company on the planet that produces Shakespeare in the Park in mid winter.
+The Florida Shakespeare Theatre is the only Shakespeare company that produces Shakespeare in the Park in mid winter.
 Every January, since 2005, the Florida Shakespeare Theater presents free Shakespeare in the Park productions in Miami-Dade, Broward and Palm Beach counties.
 Noted for their educational programming and public outreach, the FST fulfills their mission of providing open and equal access to classical theater.